Flights, 5 Nights, 3 Rounds

 The result is a course where each hole is playable by using only a putter, leave your driver and long irons behind, have some fun and make sure to stop off for a drink at the cafe/bar area complete with firepit.

-PGA National allows you to follow in the footsteps of legends - some of the game's greatest names have graced the fairways for the Ryder Cup, PGA Championship and the Honda Classic.
+PGA National allows you to follow in the footsteps of legends.
+Some of the game's greatest names have graced these fairways for the Ryder Cup, PGA Championship and the Honda Classic, and now it's your turn.

-The resort is located in Palm Beach Gardens, on the southeast coast of Florida, conveniently accessible from several airports.
-Palm Beach International Airport is a mere 20-minute drive, Fort-Lauderdale-Hollywood International Airport is an hour away, and Miami International Airport is an hour and 15 minutes from the resort.
+Getting there: The resort is located in Palm Beach Gardens on Florida's southeast coast, conveniently accessible from several airports.
+Palm Beach International Airport is just 20 minutes away, Fort Lauderdale-Hollywood International is an hour, and Miami International is an hour and 15 minutes.

 Alex